censorship-no/inject-a-website/README.md

 ### brozzler

 For JS-heavy sites like BBC or Instagram, we use a headful chromium in a virtual framebuffer (xvfb) with a [WARC-writing MITM proxy](https://github.com/internetarchive/warcprox), controlled via remote debug, jobs and dedup data stored in rethinkdb.
+Replay is done via [pywb](https://github.com/webrecorder/pywb).

 These instructions were tested on Fedora 29, but should be easy to adapt to any GNU/Linux.